Electric vehicle realities & myths

 - It doesn’t matter how ‘dirty’ the electricity is, the modern EV is still better for the environment.
 In short, petrol/diesel requires a lot of effort to extract, then transport, refine, transport again – compare that to electricity which, once created even by coal, costs very little to transport.
 And you can generate electricity in many places thanks to renewable tech.
-Also, ICE cars don’t convert much of energy in a given quantity of fuel to propulsion – an EV converts around 85% of its energy to propulsion, an ICE only around 25%, and a lot of that is lost in heat, and most of the rest in friction due to all the moving parts.
+Also, ICE cars don’t convert much of the energy in a given quantity of fuel to propulsion – an EV converts around 80% of its energy to propulsion, an ICE only around 25% as a lot of the energy is lost in heat, and some more in friction due to all the moving parts.
 An EV also recovers energy through re-gen when slowing which greatly helps its energy efficiency.
-So, even in coal-fired China EVs come out ahead.
-I might do more on this later.
+So, even in coal-powered China EVs come out ahead.
+But that ignores build lifecycle, so…

-- Tech changes…you can’t compare a first-gen Nissan Leaf of 2010 (117km range) with a 2021 Hyundai Kona EV (484km range) any more than it’s fair to compare a 60 Series with a 300 Series.
+- Update your EV assumptions – tech changes…you can’t compare a first-gen Nissan Leaf of 2010 (117km range) with a 2021 Hyundai Kona EV (484km range) any more than it’s fair to compare an aged LandCruiser 60 Series with a modern 300 Series.
 But wait…the time between the two is different!
 Yes, that’s because EVs are changing more rapidly than ICE, so we’re at the point where every new release is a big improvement on the previous.

 - EVs can help the electricity grid – it’s called V2G, or Vehicle to Grid.
 In times of peak demand, your EV can power your house.
 Then, when demand is less, the EV can recharge.
 And, in the event of a power outage, your EV can act as your electricity supply.